Iryn-e/Personal-Skyrimmodlist/README.md

 ## Armour - Shields

 Shields are low category, with only really light and heavy shields to think about.
-I've got 3 mods in here.

 -Top Mod: [Skyforge Shields SSE](https://www.nexusmods.com/skyrimspecialedition/mods/4008 "Link to Nexusmods")
 \